 InQuarters brand decals are the finest quality commercially screen printed water slide decals that can be found.
-These decals are printed for the hobby industry, and were designed and are marketed for the hobbyist and recreational model kit builder or model kit basher.
+These decals are printed for the hobby industry to hobby industry standards.
+They are designed and are marketed for the hobbyist and recreational model kit builder or model kit basher.
 InQuarters decals are printed by the nations leading decal printer, Microscale.
 You can be assured of the highest quality, and each decal sheet is guaranteed.
 Our decals are printed for many different police agencies in 1:43 scale.
 Our line of fire decals is designed and produced for 1:64 scale, with extra emblems and graphics in other scales on the sheet if room permits.

 I spend a lot of time researching accurate historical data on the agency I am going to produce, and I specialize in "Vector" based artwork.
 Vector based artwork takes the squares or pixels, and rounds them off.
 Vector based art also allows for layering, so that each color is on its own layer of artwork.
 This is required for screen printing.
 Vector based art is time consuming and expensive.
 However, every minute detail is captured.
 The art for most made at home decals is done with Photoshop or one of the retail type drawing programs and is not Vector based.
 Once my artwork is complete, it is sent to Microscale for printing.